 Key Competencies and Objectives

-Coursework often found in data science programs centers around deriving insights from data sets, using analytical methods to quantify data, and communication of data points.
-Courses represent a range of disciplines within the social sciences, computer science, statistics, management, and law.
+Coursework in data science programs centers around deriving insights from data sets, using analytical methods to quantify data, and communication of those findings to other audiences.
+You’ll find yourself exploring a range of disciplines within the social sciences, computer science, statistics, management, and law.

 Graduates of the program will be able to properly retrieve, organize, and analyze data, apply statistical analysis and machine learning techniques to data, design visualizations, communicate important data points, and comply with all federal requirements for data security.